 But did you know that in Korea, kimchi is most of the times not vegan or vegetarian?

-Among the many ingredients of kimchi, there is usually something called jeot (젓) or jeotgal (젓갈), which is a sauce normally made from fermented fish🐟 or shrimp🦐, occasionally other kinds of seafood 🦀.
-Unless you carefully examine kimchi and manage to identify tiny black dots as the eyes of tiny shrimp, this key ingredient remains hidden from view. 👀
+Among the many ingredients in kimchi, there is usually a sauce or paste made from fermented fish🐟, shrimp🦐 or other kinds of seafood 🦀.
+It is called jeot (젓) or jeotgal (젓갈) in Korean, the liquid variety being referred to as aekjeot (액젓).
+Unless you carefully examine kimchi and manage to identify tiny black dots as the eyes of tiny shrimp, this key ingredient remains hidden from view! 👀 With a sensitive nose, you may still be able to smell that something about the kimchi is fishy… 👃

 There are only a few classic varieties which normally do not contain jeotgal: